Eignex/kencode/README.md

 ### Base36 / Base62 / custom alphabets

 Backed by `BaseRadix`, these encoders operate in fixed-size blocks with deterministic lengths for safe decoding.
+No padding is used.
 A naïve implementation without blocks is simpler but has an `O(n^2)` run time, where `n` is the length of the bytes to encode.